GabCoolDude/School.md/Lycée/Anglais/Chapter 2/Class 2.md

 - she **attacks** the **public figures** (= personnalités publiques) and people with a lot of power
 ## Step 1: Choose a slogan

-Black & White
+We chose the slogan "Black & White".
-## Step 2: Choose the item of clothing
+## Step 2: Choose the item of clothing to put it on

+We will put it on hoodies and t-shirts.
 ## Step 3: Explain your choice

-We chose this slogan because
+We chose this slogan because it represents white and black people living together in harmony.